kingReid10360/Whoknows/README.md

 ![ezgif-2-5b8095bb4732](https://user-images.githubusercontent.com/94851382/143465291-a93a270d-9d75-4f1f-ad85-b9d2be2008fb.gif)

  * Let’s start practising conscious inclusion, let’s ask ourselves what voices are missing and give them an opportunity to be heard and most importantly included
+* support and embrace diversity on all levels, no one wants to be a quarter or a bottom on a seat it’s Dehumanising and reduces represented groups as a mere statistic ain’t nobody got time for that.